lorenzofavilla/Statistical-arbitrage/README.md

 Hi there!

-This project was part of the course "Fintech and machine learning for finance" taught by Professor Corielli at Bocconi University.
-The original code was written by Prof Corielli; I implemented and added the second part of the file "Statistical arbitrage 2".
+Welcome to my project from the "Fintech and Machine Learning for Finance" course taught by Professor Corielli at Bocconi University.
+I started with the original code from Prof Corielli and added my own twist with the "Statistical Arbitrage 2" section.

+In this project, you'll find various implementations involving rolling regressions, residual analysis, and a mean-reverting trading strategy.
+The dataset used includes weekly prices and returns from the Eurostoxx financials.

-Feel free to drop any comments or recommendations!
+Feel free to check it out, and don't hesitate to drop any comments or recommendations!

+Cheers,
 Lorenzo